rkallensee/rshot/README.md

 Versioning
 ----------

-rshot will use the Semantic Versioning guidelines as much as possible.
+rshot will use the Semantic Versioning guidelines.

 Releases will be numbered with the follow format: